ehouse322/behavioral-cloning-project/writeup_report.md

 #### 3. Submission code is usable and readable

 The clone.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+In my case, it was not necessary to use a Python generator to generate the training data, because my GPU had enough memory to store all of the training data.
+However, if I were to have a larger training data set such that the GPU did not have enough memory, one method to solve this would be to use a Python generator.
+The generator works by loading and preprocessing data on the fly, so that it does not have take up storage space in the GPU.

 ### Model Architecture and Training Strategy